 At the start of the 2016/17 season, Vale had a new man in charge, as the club looked to Bruno Ribeiro to bring a new style of football to Vale.
 Bruno would bring in 19 players during his first summer window and things started brightly, with Vale in the play-offs in October.
 However, a run of poor results and the Valiants began to slide down the wrong end of the table and Ribeiro ultimately resigned on Boxing Day 2016 and was replaced by Michael Brown in a caretaker role.
 Brown did all he could to try and keep Vale in League One, but the club were eventually relegated on the final day of the season after drawing 0-0 with Fleetwood Town.

-The latest Lucky Seven draw has been complete and here are this week’s results.
+The latest Lucky Seven draw has been completed and here are last week’s results.